ProDataMan/ansible-best-practices-windows/labs/roles/roles_intro_new.md

    ```
 5. Perform a `git push` to sync the new roles with the `ansible-working` repo so that we can edit the files

-## Step 2: Creating a Windows User with Permissions
+## Step 3: Creating a Windows User with Permissions

 The first step is to create a Windows user with permissions to install services.
 You will use Ansible to automate this task.
+User the explorer pane in VS Code to navigate to the appropriate folders and edit files

 1. Open the `tasks/main.yml` file in the `create-user` role and add the following code: